SiamShafiq/HomeSafe/README.md

 - Safety based routing
      - After each route, users can input their personal safety level
 - Route specific news
-     - Users can receive information on their destination.
+     - Users can receive information on their destination through relevant news articles that they can click to view
 - Night friendly
      - Night mode colour scheme available to users